jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Accountability
   - **Personal Information Protection and Electronic Documents Act (PIPEDA)**: Canadian law that governs the use of personal information
   - California Consumer Privacy Act (CCPA)
-  - Be familiar with the EU Data Protection Directive
+  - Be familiar with the EU Data Protection Directive (Directive 95/46/EC, now superseded by GDPR)
   - Be familiar with the requirements around healthcare data, credit card data and other PII data as it relates to various countries and their laws and regulations

 ## [1.5](#15-understand-legal-and-regulatory-issues-that-pertain-to-information-security-in-a-holistic-context-osg-9-chpt-4) Understand legal and regulatory issues that pertain to information security in a holistic context (OSG-9 Chpt 4)